Trade and Investment

 FM: China has ambitious plans to become an AI world leader by 2030.
 Areas of particular interest include healthcare, as well as autonomous driving, with assisted driving systems and robotaxis commonly being tested in Chinese cities.
 Regarding healthcare, AI is unlocking solutions to address a fundamental and pressing issue within China: its aging population.
 The application of AI in medical imaging devices, diagnostics, healthcare tools and drug discovery will help to improve the delivery of care to elderly patients, especially at a time when healthcare professionals are in short supply and there are concerns over affordability and accessibility.

 GD: East Asia is predicted to be the world’s fastest-aging region in the coming decades and will suffer from the old-age dependency ratio problem.
 This ratio highlights the size of the population who are 65 years of age and older as a share of the working-age population.
-Between 2025 and 2050, South Korea and China will both see their ratios more than double, from 29.4% to 65.8%, and from 20.4% to 46.7% respectively.
+Between 2025 and 2050, South Korea and China will both see their ratios more than double, from 29.4% to 65.8%, and from 20.4% to 46.7% respectively7.

 MH: There is also a lack of money within the national pension fund, with fewer working people contributing to the fund than the number of retired people receiving money.